 The most extreme approach for families who can’t get affordable health insurance is for one or both spouses to switch jobs.
 If your current job doesn’t offer affordable coverage for your family, perhaps either you or your spouse can find one that does.

-Alternatively, if one spouse has an employer-based insurance plan and the other doesn’t, the uninsured spouse could look for a job that provides coverage.
-There are even some part-time jobs that provide health insurance.
-However, if the uninsured spouse is currently a stay-at-home parent, you’ll have to balance the value of affordable health care against the money you’ll now have to spend on day care while both parents are at work.
+Alternatively, if one spouse has workplace insurance and the other doesn’t, the uninsured spouse can look for a job that provides coverage.
+There are even some part-time jobs with health insurance.
+However, if the uninsured spouse is a stay-at-home parent, you must balance the value of affordable health care against the cost of day care with both parents working.

 Unfortunately, for many families facing the Obamacare family glitch, there are no good options.
-CHIP can provide care for kids in most cases, but spouses are still forced to choose between paying too much for a health plan, settling for a short-term plan with limited coverage, or finding a new job.
-The only real way to solve this problem is to get Congress to change the wording of the law and close the loophole that created the family glitch.
+CHIP can provide care for kids in most cases, but spouses must choose between paying too much for a health plan, settling for a short-term plan with limited coverage, or finding a new job.
+The only real way to solve this problem is for Congress to change the wording of the law.

-So, if the family glitch is hurting your family — or if you’re simply concerned about how it hurts others — get busy and start pestering your Congressional representatives about it.
-Call and write letters urging them to quit their partisan bickering for once and actually do something to help the millions of Americans stuck without any access to affordable health care.
+So, if the family glitch is hurting your family — or if you’re concerned about how it hurts others — start pestering your Congressional representatives about it.
+Call and write letters urging them to set aside their partisan bickering and do something to help the millions of Americans who can’t afford health insurance for their families.
 Don’t let up on them until they fix this problem that should never have existed in the first place.